davinci-script/webexec-lite/README.md

 ### Default Home Directory

-- The default directory for static files is `./public`.
+- The default directory for static files is `./html`.
-- An example `index.html` is provided in the `public` folder.
+- An example `index.html` is provided in the `html` folder.
 - You can add more files (images, JavaScript, etc.) to this directory to have them served by the web server.